davidezordan/CognitiveServicesSamples/README.md

 # CognitiveServicesSamples

-Sample using Cognitive Services Vision API and HoloLens / Windows Mixed Reality using Unity and UWP.
+Samples using Cognitive Services Vision API and HoloLens / Windows Mixed Reality with Unity and UWP.

 // This code is licensed under the MIT License (MIT). <br />
 // THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF <br />